 Another great option for golfers looking to improve their play off of the tee is the Autopilot A14.
 This driver is specifically built to help golfers that struggle with distance, inconsistency, and have a slower swing speed.

 One great benefit of this driver is it’s 42.75 inch shaft.
 You may be thinking I don’t know what this measurement means but don’t worry we’ll explain.

-This upright swing path creates less room for error and will ensure that your club face stays square through a much larger portion of your swing.
-Keeping this club face square will allow you to hit the ball straight and reduce the amount of hooks and slices you hit.
+This upright swing path creates less room for error.
+It will ensure that your club face stays square through a much larger portion of your swing.
+Keeping this clubface square will allow you to hit the ball straight and reduce the number of hooks and slices you hit.

 An upright swing path simply means you were taking the club upwards at a much higher degree.
-For example a flatter swing plane which would twist around the back of a baseball bat would be the opposite of an upright swing plane.
+For example, a flatter swing plane that would twist around the back of a baseball bat would be the opposite of an upright swing plane.

 Typically the longer your club the more likely it is you will have a flatter swing plane.
 This is why it is so common that golfers struggle with drivers.
 The longer the club the more difficult it can be to keep that face in proper position at impact.

 If you consistently hit your irons well but struggle to hit your driver and Threewood then this reduced club length and more operate swing plane may just be the issue you need to fix in your golf game.